The impact starts at home

 • If you choose canned vegetables, rinse them before eating to lower the added salt.

-• If you choose canned fruit, choose fruit in 100% juice and rinse before eating to lower sugar content.
+• If you choose canned fruit, choose fruit in 100% juice and rinse before eating to lower the sugar content.

 At the Store